sunil-sharma-999/Frontend-Mentor-Ping-coming-soon-page-challenge-on-Frontend-Mentor/README.md

-# Frontend Mentor - Ping coming soon page solution
+# Ping coming soon page solution

 This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.